-I am currently an associate professor in the Economics Department at the Asia-Pacific campus of ESSEC Business School, as well as an economist with ThirdRock Group, an independent investment management firm.
+I am currently an associate professor in the Economics Department at the Asia-Pacific campus of ESSEC Business School, as well as the chief economist of ThirdRock Group, an independent investment advisory.
 My research interests lie at the intersection of international economics and formal political economy, although I have also ventured (stumbled?) into different aspects of international development, comparative politics, information and communications technology, and global economic history.

 The most recent notch on my overeducated curriculum vitae is a postdoctoral fellowship at the Safra Research Lab at Harvard, as well as a liberal arts masters in history from the same institution.
 Prior to that, I suffered through my doctorate in international economics at the University of California, Santa Cruz, where I somehow also finagled my way into a masters in Politics.
-Prior to that, I endured a masters at the London School of Economics, after jumping through undergraduate hoops at the University of Southern Queensland.
-Prior to my return to academia, I had stints with the Strategy Unit of the Abu Dhabi Investment Authority, the prospects group at the World Bank, economics department at Centre College, the Institute of Southeast Asian Studies, and the former J.P.
+And before that, I endured a masters at the London School of Economics, after jumping through undergraduate hoops at the University of Southern Queensland.
+In addition to academia, I have had stints with the strategy unit of the Abu Dhabi Investment Authority, the development economics group at the World Bank, economics department at Centre College, regional economic studies at the Institute of Southeast Asian Studies, and the former J.P.
 Morgan.
 Alternatively, you can skim my less long-winded resume, or an even briefer biographical sketch.

 My personal interests, outside of economics, include reading and writing (so consumption and production), cooking (French, Mediterranean, Indian, Southeast Asian), sport (in a previous life, I played rugby, but I have since transitioned into lonely, mundane activities like running, hiking, and sailing), and making music (subject to liberal interpretation).
 As a counterweight to my incredibly boring choice of a profession, I also pursue an active interest in wine.
 I love Blake's poetry, romantic movies, free markets, the sound of rain falling on a windowsill, Vivaldi's Four Seasons, and curling up in a plush sofa with a good book (and sometimes even a bad one).
 In my wild and impestuous youth, I was a Solitaire junkie.